Here for Good

 The Bethany Trust Company was established on September 19th, 1919 in Bethany Missouri.

-• 1920 - Opened doors on January 1 on the Southwest side of Bethany Square with assets of $100,000.
+• 1920 - The bank officially opened its doors on January 1 on the southwest side of the Bethany Square with initial assets of $100,000.00.

-• 1998 – Began 1998 with assets of $81,121,298.00, acquired the Bank of Gallatin/First State Bank in Gallatin and opened Gallatin BTC Bank branch.
+• 1998 – Beginning the year with assets totaling $81,121,298.00, the bank acquired Bank of Gallatin/First State Bank and subsequently opened the Gallatin BTC Bank branch.

 • 2013 - Created BTC Area Youth Benefit Corp., a nonprofit organization, to support local children through volunteerism and donation, beyond what BTC Bank could do itself.